metiviem/rscons/doc/user_guide.md

   * `@env` will contain a reference to the Environment object that registered the build target using the builder
-  * `@vars` will contain any user-specified construction variable values that should be used for the build operation (overriding any Environment-wide construction variable values)
+  * `@vars` will contain any user-specified construction variable values that should be used for the builder execution (overriding any Environment-wide construction variable values)

 ####> Custom Builder Operation

-In order for a builder to perform a build operation, the builder class must implement a the `Builder#run()` method.
+In order for a builder to run, the builder class must implement a the `Builder#run()` method.
 Generally, the `run()` method will use the source file(s) to produce the target file.
 Here is an example of a trivial builder: